-LEGO House in Billund is designed by BIG Architects, who had the idea to build a house made out of 21 giant white LEGO bricks that not only make room for indoor activities but also create a maze of linked roof terraces and public playgrounds.
+LEGO House in Billund was designed by BIG Architects, who developed the concept of a house built out of 21 giant white LEGO bricks that not only create space for indoor activities but also form a maze of linked roof terraces and public playgrounds.
 We were assigned the task of creating 9 playgrounds, with a storyline and concept that matched LEGO’s imaginative universe.

 The hot air balloon has landed on the bright yellow cornfield.

-The two scarecrows are connected with a steel bar for the kids to hang and balance on.
+The two scarecrows are connected by a steel bar for the kids to hang and balance on.

 IT’S ALL ABOUT THE JOURNEY

 The concept of the playgrounds is inspired by the images on the front of the LEGO packaging.
 They always depict a scenario showing the toys in action - like the LEGO man skydiving from a plane, a construction site busy with work or a fun hangout time on a boat.

 The playgrounds are like these scenarios – 9 adventurous ways to get to LEGO House.
 Just imagine arriving in a hot air balloon, a rocket or maybe even in a submarine?